 A student who is unable to check-in on campus because of a personal emergency (i.e., serious illness) must notify the Office of the Registrar in writing before the check-in period ends.
 Fax or electronic communication acceptable, and faxes may be sent to 869-465-1203.
-The Assistant Dean for Academic Program Delivery, or designee, may grant permission to register late upon receipt of valid documentation, outlining the situation.
+The Assistant Dean of Academic Operations, or designee, may grant permission to register late upon receipt of valid documentation, outlining the situation.

-2.9.3 ABSENCE FROM THE PRE-CLINICAL PROGRAM
+2.8.3 ABSENCE FROM THE PRE-CLINICAL PROGRAM